 How to Measure Liquid Medicines

-Use the dropper, syringe (sir-INJ), medicine cup, or dosing spoon that comes with the medicine.
+Use the dropper, syringe, medicine cup, or dosing spoon that comes with the medicine.
 If the medicine does not come with a dosing device, ask your doctor or pharmacist for one that should be used.
 Never use teaspoons, tablespoons, or other household spoons to measure medicine.

 Medicine can be measured in different ways.
 You may see teaspoon (tsp), tablespoon (tbsp or TBSP), or milliliters (mL, ml, or mLs) on the dosing device.
 Measuring devices will soon be available to measure in mLs only.

 - 1 teaspoon (tsp) = 5 milliliters (mL)